Airbridge: a digital health platform to support hybrid health-care in chronic lung disease

 Treatment, Disease monitoring, treatment compliance, self-management, Early detection and early diagnosis, precision diagnosis, Prevention and wellness, Clinical trial data collection, Reuse of data for research

-Airbridge is connected to the two major Electronic Health Records (Epic, Chipsoft) in the Netherlands through single sign-on (both) and FHIR (Epic)
+Airbridge is connected to the two major Electronic Health Records (Epic, Chipsoft) in the Netherlands through single sign-on (both) and FHIR/OAUTH (Epic)

 Ready to be transferred to